gtronset/beets-filetote/README.md

 plugins: copyfileartifacts
 ```

-It can copy files by file extenstion:
+It can copy files by file extension:

 ```yaml
 copyfileartifacts: